 Comprehensive training materials are created for each GIVeS course, including a detailed manual introducing GIS concepts and providing step-by-step guides to practical exercises, as well as all the data sets required for these exercises.
 These materials are available free for download from the links below.

-GIVeS courses are designed to use free GIS software and applications wherever possible to maximise accessibility and sustainability is resource-limited settings.
-The below materials are based on QGIS (versions 2.18 and 3.2).
+GIVeS courses are designed to use free GIS software and applications wherever possible to maximise accessibility and sustainability in resource-limited settings.
+The materials below are based on QGIS.

 - Day 1: QGIS installation, familiarisation, making maps with existing spatial data